 No one wants to buy a defective or broken car.
-That is why we can say that buying an used car can feel like stepping into a battlefield.
+That is why buying a used car can feel like stepping into a battlefield.
 You never know what’s masked under that shiny, lustrous paint job.
 So, you came to the right place; this is where Carfax reports become your best friend.
 One of the most essential things you might come across in such a report is the term salvage title.

-In this article, we will dive into a guide for salvage titles and the leading cause of them.
-Without further ado, lets check it!
+In this article, we will dive into a guide to salvage titles and their leading cause.
+Without further ado, let’s check it!

 What is Salvage Title?

 A salvage title is a legal designation assigned to a vehicle when it has sustained significant damage or loss, making the cost of repairs higher than the car’s market value.
-This typically happens after major accidents, floods, fires, or theft recoveries.
+This typically happens after major accidents, floods, fires, or recoveries from theft.

 Once an insurance company deems the vehicle a total loss, the state issues a salvage title to indicate that the car is no longer in its original, undamaged condition.
-This label serves as an official record to inform future buyers and owners about the vehicle’s past damage history.
-We recently found that 30% of the vehicles Carfax reports are found with salvage title out of 1000 reports.
+This label serves as an official record for future buyers and owners of the vehicle’s past damage history.
+We recently found that 30% of the vehicles Carfax reports are found with a salvage title out of 1000 reports.

 What Does Salvage Title Say:

 A salvage title is not the result of a collision.
-In many states, a vehicle can also accept this label if it is rendered inoperable by severe weather events like floods or hurricanes.
+In many states, a vehicle can also bear this label if it is rendered inoperable by severe weather events such as floods or hurricanes.
 Extensive hail damage or even acts of vandalism may also lead to a salvage designation.

 Common Causes for a Salvage Title: